jutunen/custom-carousel-lite/README.md

 ## Setting attributes dynamically

-All attributes should be set before the carousel is appended to DOM.
+*initItem* and *infinite* attributes should be set before the carousel is appended to DOM.

 Example: